anishghimire862/nuxt-content-blog/content/blog/tool-calling.md

 While the applications of tool calling are vast, ranging from a simple web search to performing secure transactions, for demonstration purposes, we will examine a tool that dynamically creates and lists GitHub issues for a project.

-To keep it simple, we'll be using Ollama, NodeJS, and the GitHub API to set up a demo project for tool calling implementation.
+To keep it simple, we'll be using [Ollama](https://ollama.com), [NodeJS](https://nodejs.org/en) and the [GitHub API](https://docs.github.com/en/rest?apiVersion=2022-11-28) to set up a demo project for tool calling implementation.

 We’ll set up a NodeJS project in the following structure: